Loading...

 Stay Hydrated

-Engage in light physical activity, such as a short walk, after consuming your coffee to help regulate glucose levels.
+Engage in light physical activity, such as a short walk, after consuming your coffee.
+Physical activity can help regulate blood sugar levels.

 healthspan-mbl